Stereo-Boy/chopin_toolbox/README.md

 * normality of residuals (p = 0.64)
 * explain a good share of the variance (R^2 and adjusted R^2 - personal criterion)

 Now if you are happy with this model fit, you can decide to look at the stastitics and interpret the results.
 This model shows a significant effect of meditation and music factors on the dependent variable.
-This code does not allow yet to calculate effect sizes.

 ### Model interpretation
 To interpret statistical analyses, you will need to:
 * interpret which factor is significant, possibly after correcting for multiple comparisons: use for example adjust_p_benjamini_hochberg
 * interpret the coefficients
-* interpret forms of effect sizes
+* interpret forms of effect sizes (display_model automatically proposes an effect size for continuous dependent variables)
 * plot the data to see the direction of the effects: use for example plot_group_effect / plot_covariate_effect / plot_interaction / plot_triple_interaction

 #### Interpreting significance